ahmadmakk/270/README.md

-Phase1.c : 2 players version of the game
+Phase1.c : 2 players version of the game\n
 Phase2.c : player VS a bot (easy, medium or hard) THE FINAL VERSION easy bot : functionalities related to the easy bot hardlevelBot.c : functionalities related to the hard bot